 Guidance on Potential Government Shutdowns

-The Chancellor and Provost’s Offices, in conjunction with the offices of the Vice Chancellor for Governmental Relations and Vice Chancellor for Research and Innovation, will continue to monitor the FY24 appropriations process and keep our campus community informed accordingly.
+Thank you for your patience and cooperation during this time.
+The Chancellor’s and Provost’s Offices, in conjunction with the offices of the Vice Chancellor for Governmental Relations and Vice Chancellor for Research and Innovation, will continue to closely monitor the FY25 appropriations process and keep our campus community informed accordingly.

 Sincerely,